openedx/open-edx-proposals/oeps/archived/oep-0002-bp-repo-metadata.rst

     -  If the ``state`` is ``False`` a ``reason`` value must be included that explains why.
     -  If the ``state`` is ``True`` or ``applicable`` is ``False`` the ``reason`` can optionally provide more information.
 The ``reason`` value will be displayed in reporting tools.
 If an OEP isn't listed in the ``oeps`` dictionary, then it is assumed to be ``False``, unless the reporting tool can auto-detect accordance.

-``openedx-release``: defined by :doc:`OEP-10 </processes/oep-0010-proc-openedx-releases>` (optional)
+``openedx-release``: defined by :ref:`OEP-10 <OEP-10 Open edX Releases>` (optional)
     Define this key if your repo is an application or IDA that is part of Open edX releases.
 Omit this key if your repo is a library, or is not part of Open edX releases.
-See :doc:`OEP-10 </processes/oep-0010-proc-openedx-releases>` for details.
+See :ref:`OEP-10 <OEP-10 Open edX Releases>` for details.

 Obsolete Keys
 -------------